Year of Call: 2012

 Loose v Lynn Shellfish [2016] UKSC 14: led by Thomas Braithwaite, Zahler acted with Bond Dickinson LLP for the Crown Estate as intervenors before the Supreme Court, persuading the court to overturn the judgments below with respect to the operation of the doctrine of accretion in tidal waters, the construction of ancient grants and the nature of prescriptive rights

 Zahler is regularly instructed on cases involving alleged breaches of directors’ duties, minority shareholder remedies and issues of corporate governance.
-She is currently instructed on an unfair prejudice petition led by Daniel Lightman QC.

 Notable cases include:

-Petrodel Resources Ltd v Prest [2013] 3 WLR1: assisted Daniel Lightman acting with Farrer & Co in this landmark company law case in which the Supreme Court redefined the circumstances in which the court can pierce the corporate veil.
+Petrodel Resources Ltd v Prest [2013] 3 WLR1: assisted Daniel Lightman acting with Farrer & Co LLP in this landmark company law case in which the Supreme Court redefined the circumstances in which the court can pierce the corporate veil.

-Apex Global Management Ltd v Fi Call Ltd: a substantial shareholder dispute in which both principal shareholders presented unfair prejudice petitions.
+Apex Global Management Ltd v Fi Call Ltd: assisted Daniel Lightman in this substantial shareholder dispute in which both principal shareholders presented unfair prejudice petitions.

-Eckerle v Wickeder Westfalenstahl GmbH [2013] 3 WLR 1316; assisted Daniel Lightman in this case which determined locus standi under section 98 of the Companies Act 2006.
+Eckerle v Wickeder Westfalenstahl GmbH [2013] 3 WLR 1316: assisted Daniel Lightman in this case which determined locus standi under section 98 of the Companies Act 2006.

 Notable cases include: